SuperOfficeDocs/superoffice-docs/docs/video-meeting/webex/auth.md

     ![image1jawz.png][img5]

-3. Webex Meetings has some additional configurations, only password is required: set your own random password and click **Save**.
+3. Webex Meetings has some additional configurations, only a password is required: set your random password and click **Save**.

     ![imageezby.png][img6]

 If it says "Connected to Webex.
-Logged in as xxx and connected to custxxxx", and password is filled under **Set Configurations**, you may close this browser window - to go back to SuperOffice Settings and maintenance to confirm the setup.
+Logged in as xxx, connected to custxxxx", and password filled under **Set Configurations**, you may close this browser window - to go back to SuperOffice Settings and maintenance to confirm the setup.

 <!-- Referenced links -->
 [1]: ../connect-provider.md